Exploiting Convexity of Neural Networks in Dynamic Operating Envelope Optimization for Distributed Energy Resources: Case Study

 Fig.~\ref{comparison series data} compares the performance of B1 and B3 in optimizing hourly DOEs of 960 successive time intervals.
 Both benchmark methods generate DOEs without constraint violations.
 As shown in Fig.~\ref{power deviation}, our proposed method B1 is less conservative than B3 in issuing DOEs, for both $p^+_j$ and $p^-_j$.
 B1 significantly outperforms B3 in optimizing $p^-_j$, because B1 is more accurate in capturing power flow relationships.
 The performance of B1 and B3 in reducing power loss is similar, as shown in Fig.~\ref{power loss}.
 Thus, overall, B1 outperforms B3 in minimizing the objective of the DOE optimization problem (\ref{reformulated DOE optimization}), especially in $p^-_j$ cases.
 As shown in Fig.~\ref{solution time}, the average solution time of B1 is 83.87\% and 82.90\% shorter than the solution time of B3.
-In summary, compared to the LinDistFlow model B3, the proposed ICNN-based method B1 has higher accuracy in modeling power flow relationships and better computation efficiency in optimizing DOEs for DERs, implying a great potential of the proposed method to facilitate DER integration in real-world practices.
+In summary, compared to the LinDistFlow model B3, the proposed ICNN-based method B1 has higher accuracy in modeling power flow relationships and better computation efficiency in optimizing DOEs for DERs.